oroinc/documentation/commerce/user_guide/overview/sales/price_lists_overview.rst

 Price List Calculation
 ~~~~~~~~~~~~~~~~~~~~~~

-To provide an optimized user experience on the store frontend and in the store management console, and maintain the desired level of system performance, we provide a way to fine-tune the price list calculation behavior.
+To provide an optimized user experience on the storefront and in the store management console, and maintain the desired level of system performance, we provide a way to fine-tune the price list calculation behavior.

 OroCommerce performs a non-resource-consuming part of price recalculation immediately after the price change is submitted by the user in the management console (e.g., when a user submits the product edit form, or adds a price via the price list management, or modifies price list priority on a customer edit page, etc.).